 - 4. Create a configuration section for your Answer Bank system, with the name that you specified.
 For example, [MyAnswerBank]. - 5.
-Set Type to AnswerBank. - 6.
-Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Agentstore component that contains the questions and answers. - 7.
-Save and close the configuration file. - 8.
-Restart Answer Server for your changes to take effect.
+Set Type to AnswerBank.
+Set IDOLHost and IDOLACIPort to the host name and ACI Port of the IDOL Agentstore component that contains the questions and answers.
+For example: